animal-tree/Writing-stuff-2/Theories/New-physics-discovery?.md

+[thought process in progress]

-**Question:** How does the angular acceleration of the Earth's motion around the sun affect weight?
+**Question:** How does the angular velocity of the Earth's motion around the sun affect weight?

 # Resolution

 - Suppose a human is standing on the equator at noon.
 Consider acceleration in the Sun direction for both the Earth and the human.
 The Earth's acceleration towards the Sun is $X$ amount such that its inertial velocity is captured in a stable orbital motion (exactly the Sun's gravity).
-The human's acceleration in the Sun's direction is negative ($Y < 0$), since the Earth's gravitational field pulls/stabilizes the human towards the Earth.
-Therefore the Earth's acceleration towards the Sun $X$ exceeds the human's acceleration towards the Sun $Y$, and therefore the human experiences an extra weight in the direction of the Earth due to the Earth's angular acceleration.
-This angular acceleration is really small, veritabily $5e^{-3} \frac{m}{s^2}$, imperceptible to a human, but it means that the human's weight is officially greater due to the Earth's motion.
+This becomes its "angular velocity".
+The human's acceleration in the Sun's direction is negative ($Y < 0$), since the Earth's gravitational field pulls/stabilizes the human towards the Earth, accounting for both the Sun's and Earth's forces.
+Therefore the Earth's acceleration towards the Sun $X$ exceeds the human's acceleration towards the Sun $Y$, and therefore the human experiences an extra weight in the direction of the Earth due to the Earth's angular velocity.
+This sun-directed acceleration is $X$... why isn't it perceptible to a human?
 - This might seem confusing since the human also has an inertial velocity that corresponds with the Earth's inertial velocity tangent to the Earth's orbit.
-The human however doesn't have an "inertial angular acceleration" since such a thing doesn't exist.
+But the human's angular velocity around the Sun can't be inertial because the human has no angular velocity independent from the pressure of the Earth.
+If the ground of the Earth suddenly became ephemeral (a hole appears), the human wouldn't keep along the same angular trajectory, but would, rather, fall through.

 #